lewark/pvc/README.md

 # pvc

 This is a simple phase vocoder implementation written in Python.
 It can be used to time-stretch audio files.
 This program also implements independent pitch-shifting of audio in the frequency domain.
+Additionally, a version that performs formant correction is provided.

 Dependencies: numpy, soundfile